Some of us smoked pot when we were teens in the ’70s, ’80s and early ’90s. We could act dumb, have a last hurrah before having to take life seriously.

 However, back then, the adults in our world did not condone it — not parents, not teachers, not our boss if we want to keep a job.
 The police might catch us.
 Our parents might ground us.
 We were at risk, so we didn’t smoke all that much.

 Today it’s socially acceptable to smoke pot and pushed by the Media as “medicinal.”
 Parents from every corner of the country have heard their teens say marijuana is “harmless” and “safer than alcohol.”
 They are misinformed and misguided.
 If we educate the parents, perhaps this message can change.
+For that reason we support Parents Movement 2.0, and we send the message that no amount of marijuana use for your children is ok.

 It turns out cannabis is a very big deal because many of the kids today are getting lost to addiction quickly.
 Some end up in psychosis, and this is scary.
 There’s no guarantee for overcoming addiction–even after going through rehab — or beating back the psychosis, anxiety or other mental illness.